PRIVATE DAY TRIPS FROM BELGRADE TO THE MONASTERIES AND THE SOUTH OF SERBIA

 ZICA Monastery, built at the Ibar Gorge entrance, on a vital medieval route, still holds the position of one of the most important monasteries in Serbia.
 In the 13th century, Saint Sava founded here the first seat of the Serbian Archbishopric.
 Today it is a nunnery and home of more than 40 Orthodox nuns famous for their icon-painting workshop.
 Katholikon – the main church dedicated to the Ascension of Our Lord still preserves magnificent fresco paintings from the 13th and 14th centuries.
 Among them, the fresco of the Dormition of Our Lady is a real masterpiece of medieval sacral art.

 In STUDENICA Monastery, situated in Golija Biosphere Natural Reserve, stone walls encircle the entire complex of three churches, the refectory, treasury, and monastic cells.
 The Church of the Virgin and the Church of the King both carry priceless collections of 13th - 16th-century paintings.

 The Church of the Virgin harmoniously reconciles two architectural styles, the Romanesque and the Byzantine.
 Frescoes of the nave and the sanctuary in the katholikon are among the first examples of the Monumental style that emerged in different Eastern Roman Empire regions after the Crusaders captured Constantinople.

-At the beginning of the 14th-century Byzantine master painter Michael Astrapa and his disciples painted the King's Church.
+At the beginning of the 14th century Byzantine master painter Michael Astrapa and his disciples painted the King's Church.
 The cycle of the Life of the Virgin Mary that he painted is among the leading works of Byzantine art.
-These paintings, which are characterized by a new concept of space and the unique expressiveness, are an essential milestone in Byzantine art and Western art history.
+These paintings, which are characterized by a new concept of space and unique expressiveness, are an essential milestone in Byzantine art and Western art history.

 In 1986, Studenica Monastery was placed on UNESCO's World Heritage List.